openshift-kni/lifecycle-agent/docs/backuprestore-with-oadp.md

 ## Manually install OADP and configure OADP on target cluster

-If you prefer to install and configure OADP manually, you can copy all the neccessary CRs provided in the section **Install OADP and configure OADP on target cluster via ZTP GitOps**, remove the `ran.openshift.io/ztp-deploy-wave` annotation from CRs and use them as a reference.
+If you prefer to install and configure OADP manually, you can copy all the necessary CRs provided in the section **Install OADP and configure OADP on target cluster via ZTP GitOps**, remove the `ran.openshift.io/ztp-deploy-wave` annotation from CRs and use them as a reference.
 Remove Make sure to adjust the configuration according to your specific requirements.